wadjaafar/mohmolu/content/jobs/Upstatement/index.md

 range: 'September 2020 - Present'
 url: 'https://www.geoinfo.uni-bonn.de/'
 ---
-- Part of the data management team of PhenoRob.
+- Member of the Geoinformation working group.
-- Developed and designed a File Uploader using Spring Boot and JavaScript.
+- Worked on the data management of the project PhenoRob.
+(Phenotyping and Sustainable Crop Production).
-- Increased the file upload capacity from 20GB to 1TB.
+- Developed web apps and databases using PostgreSQL, Spring Boot, and JavaScript to manage the storage and processing of agricultural data.